No diagnostic laboratory test exists for acute flaccid myelitis (AFM). Kids usually show typical virus symptoms before AFM sets in.

-“Cough and sneeze into your elbow or at least covering your mouth, and thorough handwashing,” said April R. Mattingly, M.D., pediatrician with Norton Children’s Medical Associates – Crestwood.
+“Cough and sneeze into your elbow or at least covering your mouth, and thorough handwashing,” said April R. Mattingly, M.D., pediatrician with Norton Children’s Medical Group – Crestwood.
 “And keep your children home when they’re sick.”

 While there is currently no vaccine — or cure — for AFM, doctors recommend practicing the same methods used to prevent other illnesses.